Bildad0/Bildad0/README.md

 <hr/>

 I am a Bs.
 Infomation Technology undergrad from Mombasa, Kenya.
-Currently am studying at Technical University of Mombasa and passionate about  __Software development__.
+Currently studying at Technical University of Mombasa and passionate about  __Software development__.

 <div align="center">
 <br/>